 SCI531-SEMESTER 1 SCI532-SEMESTER 2

-OPEN TO 10-11-12 ONE SEMESTER
+OPEN TO: 10-11-12 ONE SEMESTER

 PREREQUISITE: BIOLOGY OR APPROVAL OF DIRECTOR

+CREDIT: COLLEGE PREP BIOLOGICAL SCIENCE

-Students will develop an understanding of plant biology, physiology and ecology.
-Students will grow plants from seed, care for plants, practice plant propagation techniques, as well as harvest and process plant products from Stevenson's new greenhouse and green roof facilities.
+Students will develop an understanding of plant biology, physiology and ecology through lab investigations and experiences.
+Students will grow plants from seed, care for plants, practice plant propagation techniques, as well as harvest and process plant products from Stevenson's greenhouse and green roof facilities.
 Students will also learn about green industry careers.